 At the start of the Roman Empire, fathers took seriously their role in properly instructing, training and educating their sons, and mothers taught their daughters as well.
 The example of strong and active parents daily ingrained into children the importance of obedience, deference to civic authority and respect for the laws of the land.

 But as new generations came of age, the family weakened and fractured.
 Husbands and wives gave in to the pulls of human nature to engage in widespread adultery, inevitably leading to increasing rates of broken marriages.
-Divorce for virtually any reason became legal; wives only had to say to their husbands three times in succession, “I divorce you!” to bring it to pass.
+Divorce for virtually any reason became legal.
+Instead of getting a divorce, all one spouse had to do was consider himself or herself divorced.
+The marriage was through.

 Few fathers exercise a strong hand in teaching, guiding and correcting their young, often leaving mothers to fill both parental roles.

-They live in a fantasy world in which they “must” have cellphones; they “need” their privacy; they “have rights.”
+They live in a fantasy world in which they “must” have smartphones, they “need” their privacy, they “have rights.”

 The birthright nations of today respond the same way as did their forefathers, ancient Israel: “We will not walk therein” (same verse).